roxana-zeraati/spatial-network/README.md

 ## Overview
 Codes for running the network model with spatial connectivity (in 2D or 1D) to study how network structure affects spatiotemporal correlations.

-For model details and its neuroscietific implications check:
+For model details and the implications of these models to study the neural dynamics in visual cortex check:
 Zeraati, R., Shi, Y., Steinmetz, N. A., Gieselmann, M. A., Thiele, A., Moore, T., Levina, A. & Engel, T. A. (2021).
 Intrinsic timescales in the visual cortex change with selective attention and reflect spatial connectivity. bioRxiv 2021.05.17.444537. https://www.biorxiv.org/content/10.1101/2021.05.17.444537v2.

 Analytical derivations of spatiotemporal correlations in this model are provided in: